 In addition to providing students with research opportunities, I aspire to adopt a mentor role, providing professional development experiences that include discussing articles and/or methodological issues, connecting students with professionals around the country that have similar interests, bringing relevant clinical issues impacting the practice of psychology to our group discussions, and teaching new tests/scoring systems.
 For example, I have become heavily involved in training on the new scoring system for the Rorschach (R-PAS).
 In coordination with the R-PAS developers, my lab is in the planning stages of several projects that will not only provide an opportunity for students to become fully trained in the new system ahead of many others, but will allow them to be part of the normative data collection process, making professional connections outside of Alliant.

-Every student has an opportunity to make a contribution in this vibrant research group, graded o their ability and desires.
+Every student has an opportunity to contribute to this vibrant research group, graded on their ability and desires.
 For a list of recent presentations, please see the tab labeled “Our Students.”

 Education and Training Research Lab

 Throughout my career, I have been committed to enhancing the education and training of the next generation of psychologists.
 From the time I was a student in my doctoral program at Texas A&M where I was beginning to learn to supervise, to the time I became the founding editor of the APA/APPIC journal, Training and Education in Professional Psychology, until today, I am fascinated by the process of professional development.
 It gives me great pleasure and a sense of personal and professional fulfillment to contribute to student learning and competency development.